noenii/crispy-engine/README.md

 11/25/25: and queues =P

-11/29/25: finally finished on hash tables
+11/29/25: learned about hash sets, maps and tables

+12/1/25: learning about trees

 dm me on discord - yun.seoo